Farah Nabulsi

-Farah Nabulsi (فرح النابلسي; born 1978) is a British-Palestinian filmmaker and human rights advocate.
+Farah Nabulsi (فرح النابلسي) is a British Palestinian director, screenwriter, and film producer, also known for her human rights advocacy.
 For her short film The Present, she was nominated for an Academy Award and won the BAFTA Award for Best Short Film.

-Early life
+Early life and education

-Nabulsi was born and raised in London, and is the daughter of a Palestinian mother and Palestinian-Egyptian father.
-Her father came to the UK to study for a PhD in civil engineering and her mother arrived via Kuwait when her family left Palestine following the Arab-Israeli war in 1967.
+Farah Nabulsi was born and raised in London, England, and is the daughter of a Palestinian mother and Palestinian-Egyptian father.
+Her father came to the UK to study for a PhD in civil engineering, and her mother arrived via Kuwait when her family left Palestine following the Arab-Israeli War of 1967.

 Nabulsi attended Francis Holland School for girls and is a graduate of Cass Business School, London.

-In her late 30s, she switched her career after working in the city as a CFA-qualified stockbroker at a boutique investment bank, and later JP Morgan.
 She made the decision following a trip to Palestine in 2013 for the first time as an adult to trace her family roots.

-Film career
+Career

+In her late 30s, Nabulsi switched her career after working in the city as a CFA-qualified stockbroker at a boutique investment bank, and later JP Morgan.

 In 2016, she founded Native Liberty Productions, a not-for-profit media production company that aims to reverse the dehumanisation of the Palestinians and draw attention to the injustices they face.
-She is also the founder of oceansofinjustice.com, a digital resource that deconstructs the Israeli military occupation of Palestine.